embEDUx/documentation/src/background/design/buildserver.md

 * Buildbot
 * Jenkins

+## Platform Support Extensibility
+Adding support for additional hardware platforms must be simple.
+The user should not be forced to have a complete understanding of the **embEDUx** build system to be able to add his platform.
+One way to look at extensibility is to already take the initial setup into account, where the hardware platforms are practically added too, just to a zero-base.
+Designing this step to be as easy as possible, will allow to extend the system as easy as possible.
+Therefore, this criteria is moved over to the [setup design](setup-automation-routine).

 ## Setup Automation Routine
 The buildserver will undoubtedly be a complex structure of software components.
 To make the setup as easy as possible it should be automated as far as possible.